Seaports & Spaceports

 Then head to Chincoteague Island for a sightseeing tour were naturalists discuss the wildlife and where you have a chance to enjoy a wild pony pontoon boat cruise.
 Then continue travel to Ocean City, MD for an overnight stay.
 Dinner is on own this evening.
 (B)

-Day 11 – Washington DC – Air & Space Museum – Illuminated Monments Tour
+Day 11 – Washington DC – Air & Space Museum – Illuminated Monuments Tour

 Travel to Washington, DC this morning.
 On arrival, enjoy a narrated tour of Washington, DC.
 You will see all the famous sights surrounding the National Mall including the White House, U.S. Capitol, Washington Monument and Union Station.

-Then visit the Smithonian Museum of Air & Space.
-Among the items on display are the Wright Brothers’ 1903 “Wright Flyer,” and Aviator Charles Linderbergh’s “Spirit of Saint Louis.”
-The museum also features the Albert Einstein Planeterium and the Samuel P. Langley IMAX Theater.
+Then visit the Smithsonian Museum of Air & Space.
+Among the items on display are the Wright Brothers’ 1903 “Wright Flyer,” and Aviator Charles Lindburg’s “Spirit of Saint Louis.”
+The museum also features the Albert Einstein Planetarium and the Samuel P. Langley IMAX Theater.
 Check into your Washington DC area hotel for a two night stay.

 Dinner tonight is included at a local restaurant.
 Evening Illuminated tour of the famous Monuments and War Memorials to include: Lincoln, Jefferson, Washington, WWII, Korea and Vietnam.
 (B,D)

 Day 12 -Udvar Hazy – Spy Museum – Museum of Natural History

 You spend this entire morning at Udvar-Hazy Air & Space Center.
 Here you see a variety of planes including a Space Shuttle.
 You also have a ride in a Flight Simulator and a Classroom Lesson by an Aeronautical Engineer.